 When you are planning your courses for later years, keep in mind that professors do go on sabbatical (usually once every seven years).
 Often when this happens their courses, especially the advanced level courses, may not be offered.
 If you are really anxious to take a particular course and are planning on doing so in fourth year, you might ask the professor if (s)he is considering being away that year.
 If this is the case, you could take the course in your third year and avoid disappointment.

-If you have attempted to choose your courses, but you still have questions or concerns, please feel free to contact the CSB Undergraduate Coordinator or the Associate Chair, Undergraduate, for advice.
+If you have attempted to choose your courses, but you still have questions or concerns, please feel free to contact us in the CSB Undergraduate Office for advice.